What is Cupro Fabric? Production, Ethics, And Is It Sustainable?

 Final thoughts on cupro fabric

 When choosing sustainable fabrics, it is vital to consider the practices involved at each stage of the fashion industry supply chain.
-While cupro comes from a natural fiber that is both eco-friendly and biodegradable, it goes through several chemical processes that can harm workers and the environment if not properly regulated.
+While cupro comes from an eco-friendly and biodegradable natural fiber, it goes through several chemical processes that can harm workers and the environment if not properly regulated.

-You can look out for cupro clothing from brands that make it as sustainable as possible.
+You can look for cupro clothing from brands that make it as sustainable as possible.